prisma/language-tools/scripts/README_INSIDER_BUILD.md

 Read more about [how to contribute to the Prisma VSCode extension](./CONTRIBUTING.md)

+## Telemetry

+This extension collects telemetry data using [Azure Application Insights](https://www.npmjs.com/package/vscode-extension-telemetry) to help us better the usage of the extension.
+The extension respects the `telemetry.enableTelemetry` setting in VSCode.

 ## Security

 If you have a security issue to report, please contact us at [security@prisma.io](mailto:security@prisma.io?subject=[GitHub]%20Prisma%202%20Security%20Report%20VSCode)